Education Research Current About VU Amsterdam NL

 Notes regarding the management framework

-• This framework describes the responsibilities of both academic managers and support managers.
-A manager may delegate tasks under their responsibility to members of their team when, for example, they lack specific competences or have to perform a considerable task in research, teaching, valorisation or profession.
+• A manager may delegate tasks under their responsibility to members of their team when, for example, they lack specific competences or have to perform a considerable task in research, teaching, valorisation or profession.
 However, a manager will always remain responsible for all task areas of the job.

-• Employees at a higher job level master the characteristics of the underlying job levels, including the mandatory training.
+• Employees at a higher job level master the characteristics of the underlying job levels.
 Unless a higher level implies ‘letting go’ of certain aspects, in which case this is mentioned specifically.

 • Managers at all levels can be either hierarchical or functional, and both roles should meet the profile.